eda-ricercatore/sardegna-scala/notes/scala-notes.md

 ##	Comparison of Function Programming to Other Programming Paradigms

-Functional programming languages can better support concerrency by
+Functional programming languages can better support concurrency by
 	discouraging the use of mutable states
 	[Reference needed!!!]